 Why Cleaning Is Good for You

-Yet another study that demonstrated the importance of cleaning to good physical and mental health was performed by the Physical Activity Department at Indiana University.
-They looked at the physical health of people between the ages of 49 and 65 and compared the cleanliness of their homes with their levels of physical activity.
+Another study that demonstrated the importance of cleaning to good physical and mental health was performed by the Physical Activity Department at Indiana University.
+They studied the physical health of people between the ages of 49 and 65 and compared the cleanliness of their homes with their levels of physical activity.

 If you suffer from allergies and sinus problems or seem to get sick every time something’s going around, cleaning your house on a regular basis can also help to boost your immune system and ease allergies.

-You know the symptoms: runny nose, itchy eyes, sneezing, wheezing, and generally just feeling like “doodie.”
+You know the symptoms: runny nose, itchy eyes, sneezing, wheezing, and generally just feeling under the weather.
 Well, the average person spends up to 90 percent of their time inside, and indoor air can be up to 5 times more polluted than the air outdoors.

 During all that time, we’re breathing in a nasty soup of dust mites, pet dander, pollen, mold, bug skeletons, and toxins from sources like everyday cleaning products and even from our own clothing and bedding.